idibau/cs2bim/README.md

 Useful postgis functions:

-ST_GeomFromText -> Constructs a PostGIS ST_Geometry object \
+ST_GeomFromText → Constructs a PostGIS ST_Geometry object \
-ST_AsText -> Returns the OGC WKT representation of the geometry\
+ST_AsText → Returns the OGC WKT representation of the geometry\
-ST_CurveToLine ->  Converts a given geometry to a linear geometry\
+ST_CurveToLine → Converts a given geometry to a linear geometry\
-ST_Intersects -> Returns true if two geometries intersect.
+ST_Intersects → Returns true if two geometries intersect.
 Geometries intersect if they have any point in common.
-ST_Contains -> Returns true if the first geometry contains the second.
+ST_Contains → Returns true if the first geometry contains the second.

 # Known Issues

 - Only one supported geometry type: All feature classes are processed the same way and are implemented to represent a surface that is projected to the terrain.
-Until now no support of e.g. points, lines or parametrised geometries.
+Until now no support of e.g. points, lines or parametrized geometries.
-- Entity types that are only supported in one of the two allowed ifc versions (4, 4x3) are not supported (e.g.
-  IfcBuiltSystem).
-Explanation: There is no switch in the code that could deal with different cases based on different ifc version, neither are there parameters in the configuration to support different ifc versions.
+- Entity types that are only supported in one of the two allowed ifc versions (4, 4x3) are not supported (e.g., IfcBuiltSystem).
+Explanation: There is no switch in the code that could deal with different cases based on a different ifc version, neither are there parameters in the configuration to support different ifc versions.
-- Potential code optimization not yet done (parallelize computational tasks with threads, cache dtm data, load only needed dtm data in memory, process the point cloud only once and then derive feature class geometries from TIN instead of point clouds)
+- Potential code optimization not yet done (parallelize computational tasks with threads, cache dtm data, load only necessary dtm data in memory, process the point cloud only once and then derive feature class geometries from TIN instead of point clouds)
-- No support of ifc classification concept.
+- No support for the ifc classification concept.
 Could be done the same way as the already implemented group concept.

 # Contact